 The human body is not magical, it’s a machine, that takes advantage of the laws of physics and that machine isn’t perfect, it has flaws, such as dying from old age.
 The human body is in essence, the most advanced technology on the planet.
 Nanotechnology is an emerging field and eventually we will come to a full understanding of the human body and create technology just as complex and sophisticated.

 There are researchers studying what is called Telomeres.
 Telomeres are protective caps on chromosomes and with each cell division, the Telomeres are shortened.
 As you age, the accumulative damage eventually starts causing cells to malfunction.
 There is also an enzyme in our DNA called Telomerase and it can repair Telomeres.
 Scientists have already created a virus, that activates the gene in mice, to cause them to produce the Telomerase enzyme and repair their Telomeres.
 In a study, mice have regrown hair, and lived 33% longer from a single treatment.
 Some forms of cancer also produce the Telomerase enzyme and are essentially immortal.
-It’s possible activating the gene and causing the body to produce the Telomerase enzyme, could increase your chances of getting cancer.
 It’s also possible with enough treatments, you could reverse-age from 80 to 20 within a few years.
-Repairing Telomeres may be part of the solution but there could be other “bugs” in the human machine that need to be fixed as well.
+Repairing Telomeres may be part of the solution but there could be other “bugs” in the human machine that need to be fixed as well, such as neurons in the brain dying and not being replaced.
 We will just have to wait and see.
 The following is a YouTube video that talks about the possible causes of aging:

 In my universe, I have immortality.
 I limited the population of Earth to 100 billion people.
 I handled population growth by transitioning to subterranean cities, underwater cities and floating cities; basically instead of a giant continuous city, we have a giant continuous Central Park on the roof.
+The economy was engineered using a modified land tax, which only taxes surface land that has been modified from it’s natural state.
+This incentivized more skyscrapers, subterranean cities, floating and under water cities, by allowing tax dodging and making it the path of least resistance.
 I handled food production by switching to indoor hydroponics with solar powered artificial lighting and carbon dioxide enrichment.
 Using known technology, we can increase our food production by 12 times.
 If you include genetically modified organics, that number could be increased further.
 You can also do multi-story farms and increase the yield per area even more.
 We will also eventually have to recycle fertilizer.
-By 2600, Mars and Venus are terraformed and there are a billion living on space stations in the Sol system.
+By 2600, Mars and Venus are terraformed and there are a billion people living on space stations in the Sol system.
 I estimated by the year 4000, we will need to give up immortality or give up having children.
-Fractal Federation also colonizes 1400 star systems, so people who want to remain immortal can immigrate to a new star.
-There is also virtual reality with all five senses, where people could live permanently and just use time-shared android bodies when they need to do something in the real world.
+Fractal Federation also colonizes 1400 star systems, so people who want to remain immortal can immigrate to a new star by digitizing their mind using nanomachines and doing an intersteller mind transfer.
+With theoretically possible memory density, we could store every particle in the human brain, the velocities and positions, down to picometer precision, inside a volume of space smaller than a penny.
+We could have a virtual population in the septillions, where people live in a virtual reality with all five senses and can use time-shared android bodies when they need to do something in the real world.
+If we mined the entire Solar system, put every useful element into circulation, recycled everything, and came up with every variation of technology using as many different raw materials as possible, we could maximize the population and/or quality of life.
 Most people might think that immortality is a bad idea because of limited resources but I personally think we’ll be fine for another two thousand years.
 We can decide then.